jxxcarlson/meenylatex/README.md

 ## This release

+- Better LaTeX error reporting.

+- The below is used to optimize rendering by MathJax

         type MathJaxRenderOption = Delay | NoDelay

-is used for optimizing rendering by MathJax
+    This is necessitated by the single-threaded nature of Javascript.

 ## Acknowledgments

 I wish to acknowledge the generous help that
-I have received throughout this project from the community at http://elmlang.slack.com, with special thanks to Ilias van Peer (@ilias),
+I have received throughout this project from the community at [elmlang.slack.com](http://elmlang.slack.com), with special thanks to Evan Czaplicki, Ilias van Peer, and Luke Westby.
+I  also wish to thank
-Luke Westby (@luke), Davide Cervone (MathJax.org), and Evan Czaplicki (@evancz).
+ Davide Cervone (MathJax.org) for indispensible help with MathJax.